Portia (moon)

-In the Voyager 2 images, Portia appears as an elongated object whose major axis points towards Uranus.
+In Voyager 2 imagery, Portia appears as an elongated object whose major axis points towards Uranus.
 The ratio of axes of the Portia's prolate spheroid is 0.8 ± 0.1.
 Its surface is grey in color.
 Observations with Hubble Space Telescope and large terrestrial telescopes found water ice absorption features in the spectrum of Portia.
+Observations with James Webb Space Telescope have also found evidence for water ice or hydrated minerals on Portia's surface, and have also confirmed that Portia group members Juliet, Belinda, and Cressida have roughly similar spectra to Portia.